hsarasan/hs-code/_projects/zeromq_patterns/pub-sub/readme.md

 Programs:

-  publisher & subscriber - sends and subscribes to topic=news
+  publisher & subscriber - sends and subscribes

   newspublisher & newssubscriber - sends and subscribes to topic=news